Hearing Resource Page

 In addition to the Respondent (student) and the Conduct Officer(s), the following individuals may be present:

-- Hall Staff (Rector, Assistant Rector, or Resident Assistant): Rectors are invited to participate in Hearing to provide insight to the student and Conduct Officer about the learning and growth the student has experienced during their time at Notre Dame, particularly related to the alleged incident and policies in question.
+- Hall Staff (Rector, Assistant Rector, or Resident Assistant): Rectors are invited to participate in Hearing to provide insight to the student and Conduct Officers about the learning and growth the student has experienced during their time at Notre Dame, particularly related to the alleged incident and policies in question.

 - University Support Person (Notre Dame Faculty, Staff, or Student): This is optional.
 The purpose of this support is to provide moral support for the student and to help the student learn from the incident.
-The University Support Person will also asked if they would like to share any insight about the student's learning and growth.
+The University Support Person will also be asked if they would like to share any insight about the student's learning and growth.
 University Support Persons may be present for the entire Hearing.
 Attorneys and parents may not serve as University Support Persons.